particle-iot/docs/src/content/reference/firmware.md

 // Print the hour in 12-hour format for the current time Serial.print(Time.hourFormat12());

-// Print the hour in 12-hour format for the given time, in this case: 15 Serial.print(Time.hourFormat12(1400684400));
+// Print the hour in 12-hour format for a given time, in this case: 3 Serial.print(Time.hourFormat12(1400684400));
 ```